winne27/fhem.js/README.md

 Communication to clients with websockets were realized by the socket.io package.

+# Customize

+Adjust in params.js telnet port of fhem.pl server and port on which this server (fhem.js) is reachable.

+The fhem.pl server must be on the same server and the telnet must be configured without local password.

+To secure the connection to this node.js server use Apache or nginx proxy.

 # Client

 On client side you need socket.io (tested with diverent browsers and with Android Java using java class [com.github.nkzawa.socketio.client](https://github.com/nkzawa/socket.io-client.java) for realizing a websocket connection.).